csound-flossmanual/csound-floss/book/15-b-glossary.md

 performance of an instrument, in which all k- and a-variables are renewed.
-The time for one control cycle is measured in samples and determined by the [ksmps](https://csound.com/docs/manual/ksmps.html) &nbsp;constant in the orchestra header.
+The time for one control cycle is measured in samples and determined by the [ksmps](https://csound.com/docs/manual/ksmps.html) constant in the orchestra header.
 For a sample rate of 44100 Hz and a ksmps value of 32, the time for one control cycle is 32/44100 = 0.000726 seconds.
-See the chapter about&nbsp;
+See the chapter about
 [Initialization And Performance Pass](03-a-initialization-and-performance-pass.md) for a detailed discussion.

-**control rate** or **k-rate** &nbsp;([kr](https://csound.com/docs/manual/kr.html)) is the number of control cycles per second.
+**control rate** or **k-rate** ([kr](https://csound.com/docs/manual/kr.html)) is the number of control cycles per second.
 It can be calculated as the relationship of the sample rate [sr](https://csound.com/docs/manual/sr.html) and the number of samples in one control period [ksmps](https://csound.com/docs/manual/ksmps.html).